LCOGT/banzai-nres/docs/banzai_nres/development.rst

 Testing on Real Data
 --------------------
-Generally, the simplest way to reduce data with BANZAI-NRES is to follow the example reduction below.
+Generally, the simplest way to reduce data with BANZAI-NRES is to follow the example reduction on the next page.
 For more complex setups that use RabbitMQ and celery, see the helm chart of deployment details.